miguno/avro-hadoop-starter/README.md

 ### Enforce use of String when using maven

-Add the following to the configuration of avro-maven-plugin:
+Add the following to the configuration of [avro-maven-plugin](http://mvnrepository.com/artifact/org.apache.avro/avro-maven-plugin) in your `pom.xml`:

 ```xml
 <stringType>String</stringType>